troclaux/notes/aws.md

 ## Cognito

-> fully managed identity service that allows you to add user sign-up, sign-in and access control to your apps quickly and easily
+> fully-managed identity service that allows you to add user sign-up, sign-in and access control to your apps quickly and easily

 - similar to auth0 and firebase
 - identity for web/mobile application's users